 - Witness testimony.
-If the driver’s friends or coworkers were present at the bar, we’ll get their side of the story.
-They can well tell us that the driver was drinking, even how much.
+If the driver's friends or coworkers were present at the bar, we'll get their side of the story.
+They can likely tell us, to a reasonably accurate degree, how much the intoxicated person was drinking.

 - Blood alcohol levels.
 In serious car accidents, or when the driver needed medical attention, there will be a blood draw.
 If the driver had a BAC of .20 right after the accident, that indicates he was drinking, and how much.
 Even if the driver has a much lower BAC at the time of the accident, it is still possible to reasonably infer a much higher BAC when the driver was served.
 This is because the human body metabolizes alcohol like clockwork.
-Except for people with exceptionally rare conditions that affect this mechanism, it doesn’t matter if you are a man or a woman, an alcoholic or a teetotaler, the human body metabolizes one drink per hour.
-If the drunk driver’s BAC was .10 three hours at the time of an accident and it was three hours after they were served their last drink, that means their BAC was .145 after they consumed their last drink, or almost twice the legal limit.
-It would be almost impossible for them not to be showing signs of intoxication in those situations.
+With the exception of people with incredibly rare conditions that affect this mechanism, it doesn't matter if you are a man or a woman, an alcoholic or a teetotaler, the human body metabolizes one drink per hour.
+This means that, for example, if the drunk driver's BAC was .10 three hours at the time of an accident, three hours after they were served their last drink, that means their BAC was .145 after they consumed their last drink, or almost twice the legal limit.
+It would be almost impossible for them not to be showing obvious signs of intoxication in that situation.

 Lastly, sometimes the best source is the driver who caused the accident.
-Unless there’s a criminal trial pending and they can invoke their 5th Amendment right to silence, they can be forced to testify.
-We’ve had cases where the driver flat-out admitted that he was drinking at X establishment, drinking Y types of beverages, and remembers consuming Z number of drinks.
+Unless there's a criminal trial pending, which would allow them to invoke their 5th Amendment right against self-incrimination, they can be forced to testify in your dram shop case.
+We've had cases where the driver flat-out admitted that he was drinking at X establishment, drinking Y types of beverages, and remembers consuming Z number of drinks.

 It takes years to learn how to prove up how much alcohol was provided.